 Incentivize Viewers to Keep Them Coming Back Season after Season

 Providing rewards and promotions for viewers can entice more to hop on and tune into your live stream.
 By introducing loyalty points, brands can also gamify the experience to make them feel a valued member of your community.
-Broadcasters must also focus on keeping track of billing for these promotions, especially on legacy systems that run the risk of causing billing errors that could undo all your hard work.
+Broadcasters must also focus on keeping track of billing for these promotions, especially on legacy systems that risk causing billing errors that could undo all your hard work.

 Shed your Legacy Billing Systems